Vaquita Porpoise | Terra Mater Factual Studios

 Operation Esperanza: A Mission of Hope

-To save the vaquita, NMMF created Operation Esperanza (“hope” in Spanish), a strategic plan within our global initiative, Operation GRACE.
-This forward-looking effort outlines how science, technology, and community partnerships can work together to secure a future for the world’s most endangered porpoise.
-Although funding for Operation Esperanza was cut, the plan provides a ready framework for immediate action once support is available.
+To help save the vaquita, NMMF created Operation Esperanza (“hope” in Spanish), a strategic plan within our global initiative, Operation GRACE.
+This effort outlines how science, technology, and community partnerships can work together to secure a future for the world’s most endangered marine mammal.
+Although funding for Operation Esperanza was cut, the plan remains in place and can be activated as soon as support becomes available.

 Acoustic Monitoring

 Researchers have long used underwater recorders to detect vaquita clicks.
-Building on that foundation, we began developing smart acoustic buoys that can identify vaquitas in real time, relay data instantly, and alert teams to nearby vessels – creating faster, more effective protection for this critically endangered species.
+NMMF’s plan builds on that work by developing smart acoustic buoys that can identify vaquitas in real time, relay data quickly, and help alert teams to nearby vessels.

 Drone-Based Health Assessments